They may look brilliant, but after researching this article, I learned that pretty much all mined diamonds are dirty diamonds. Here’s why

 By Chiara Spagnoli Gabardi

 “Talk to me Harry Winston, tell me all about it!” sang Marilyn Monroe in “Diamonds are a Girl’s Best Friend.”
 While newly engaged women flaunt their square and pear-cut rocks as some kind of proof of a man’s love, there’s one thing Harry Winston surely won’t tell them about at all: the process of getting those shiny little diamonds is very likely the cause of a lot of misery and suffering.

-Notoriously opaque and sometimes secretive, the diamond industry’s reputation is far from brilliant – and with good reason.
-From the very birth of the industry, it has been associated with price fixing and anti-trust behaviour and has recently had its reputation further damaged by the procurement of “blood diamonds,” the term used to describe gems that bankrolled regional conflicts in Africa, killing tens of thousands of people in the 1990s.
+Notoriously opaque and sometimes secretive, the diamond industry’s reputation is far from brilliant.
+And with good reason.
+From the very birth of the industry, it has been associated with price fixing and antitrust behaviour.
+It has recently had its reputation further damaged by the procurement of “blood diamonds.”
+This is the term used to describe gems that bankrolled regional conflicts in Africa, killing tens of thousands of people in the 1990s.

-As an article in TIME Magazine demonstrates, the majority of diamonds that come from African diggers aren’t registered, making it easy to sell these dirty diamonds to fund conflict by smuggling them into other nations and mixing them with ‘clean’ gems.
+As an article in TIME Magazine demonstrates, the majority of diamonds that come from African diggers aren’t registered.
+This makes it easy to sell these dirty diamonds to fund conflicts by smuggling them into other nations and mixing them with ‘clean’ gems.
 In short, it’s well near impossible to truly trace a diamond’s origins unless it’s certified Canadian or Australian.

 But even then, no matter how ‘clean’ the mining process is or how well re-forested the mine is after it is depleted, the environmental destruction of diamond mining is inevitable and profound.
 Just one mine in Canada, a country with fairly strict environmental protection laws, has reported:

 - loss of fish habitat through draining of lakes, destruction of streams, changes in water quality.